 Sometimes both a driver and pedestrian are at fault for a car accident.
 Recall the example above, where the pedestrian was jaywalking.
 If the driver was also speeding (going 45 in a 25 mph zone, let's say), both the pedestrian and the driver would probably be at fault for the accident.

-The outcome of a personal injury lawsuit where both the driver and a pedestrian are at fault varies from state to state.
-Some states have adopted a contributory negligence system.
-Most have adopted a comparative negligence system.
+In the rare event that an injured pedestrian's personal injury lawsuit goes to trial, if both the driver and a pedestrian are deemed to share liability, the outcome varies from state to state.
+A handful of states still follow a harsh rule known as "contributory negligence."
+Most states have adopted some version of a "comparative negligence" system.
 Let's take a look at how these rules work.

-Comparative Negligence.
 Comparative negligence allocates fault between parties.
 A defendant's liability may be reduced, but not necessarily eliminated, if the plaintiff is partly at fault for the accident.
-There are two variations of the comparative negligence system:
+There are two variations of the comparative negligence system.

-- Pure comparative negligence: Liability is split according to the percentage of fault.
+With pure comparative negligence, liability is split according to the percentage of fault.
 So, if the pedestrian is deemed 30 percent responsible, the driver is said to be 70 percent responsible, and the pedestrian's damages total $10,000, the pedestrian will be able to collect from $7,000 from the driver.